ForumMagnum/ForumMagnum/README.md

 ### Where to branch off of

 Branch off of `ea-master` and submit to `ea-master`.
 After review and merging, submit to `LessWrong:master`.

+### \[CEA-Specific] Local Dev Database

+The local development database is actually hosted on MongoDB cloud like staging and production.
+There's no reason to host your own database.
+It's also shared with other developers, which means if someone adds a feature which requires manual database work, there's no need for you to also do that manual work.

+The test user admin credentials are in 1password.
+You're also welcome to create your own admin user.